rogitoms/Flappy-Bird/README.md

        cd Flappy-bird
 - install Node.js and configure it (if you do not have it)
 - run the following commands

-  '''ssh
-  npm install
-this will instsall the necessary dependencies
+  npm install : to install the necessary dependencies

-'''ssh
-  node server.js
+  node server.js : to run the game on the server

 ## Future Enhancements
 - Leaderboard Integration: Track and display top scores globally.
 - Mobile Support: Make the game responsive for mobile devices.